ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get Azure Cache Instance

 This part describes how to use the ballerina connector to get information regarding a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides and cache instance name as parameters to get all the data associated with a specific cache instance.
-It returns an RedisCacheInstance if  operation is successful or error if the operation is unsuccessful.
+It returns a RedisCacheInstance if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 RedisCacheInstance|error response = azureRedisManagementClient->getRedisCache(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");